vzhong/dashboard/README.md

 You can actually use a static web page!
 Just open `client/public/index.html`.

-There is of course a catch to this, which is that Firebase's javascript authentication does not work from `file://...`.
+There is of course a catch to this: the redirect authentication I am using does not work from `file://...`.

 You can either fix the authentication by [authenticating via some other means](http://stackoverflow.com/questions/37362957/ionic-framework-and-firebase-3-x-version-this-domain-is-not-authorized-for-oaut/37439461#37439461), or, if you just don't care, you can [change the rules of your database](https://firebase.google.com/docs/database/security/) to allow reads by anybody (probably not a good idea).

 ![Dashboard client](/screenshot/client.gif)

+# Contribution

+Pull requests are welcome!

+The project is set up as follows:

+- `dashboard` contains the Dashboard python package, whose installation script is `setup.py`.
+- `client` contains the Firebase app.
+- `client/public` contains source code for the client, mostly written in very basic [VueJS](https://vuejs.org/).